 2011-12: Heinrich played for Hill-Murray, appearing in 25 games for that school.
 He netted 8 goals and chipped in 23 assists for 31 points, and followed that up with 3 goals in 3 playoff games.
 Heinrich also played in 21 games for Team Northeast in the Upper Midwest High School Elite Hockey League, scoring 2 goals and 6 assists for 8 points.
 He followed that up with 2 goals and 2 assists in 3 playoff games.
 Heinrich also saw his first USHL action, playing in 1 game for the Sioux City Musketeers.
 Heinrich was chosen in the 12th round, 262nd overall, of the 2012 WHL Bantam Draft by the Portland Winterhawks.
 Heinrich committed to the University of Minnesota-Duluth for the 2013-14 season.

 2012-13: Heinrich spent his first season in the USHL with the Musketeers, appearing in 42 games for that club.
 He scored 3 goals and added 17 assists for 20 points, to go along with 110 penalty minutes.
 Heinrich played for Team USA at the 2012 World Junior A Challenge, picking up 1 goal and 1 assist for 2 points in 4 games.
 He also took part in the 2013 USHL Top Prospects Game.
 Heinrich will attend UMD beginning in the fall of 2013.
-Heinrich is ranked 81st by CSS among North American skaters eligible for the 2013 NHL Draft.
+Heinrich was ranked 81st amongst North American skaters in the Central Scouting final rankings and was selected by Washington in the fifth round (144th overall) in the 2013 NHL Draft.